sunjay/react-redux-gh-pages-starter/README.md

     that maps action type to a reducer function.
 Avoids the huge switch statements often found in reducers.
 Automatically returns the initial state and the given state as appropriate.
+- `page` reducer - manages page/route-specific redux state based on your routes configuration.
+- `requests` reducer - Manages typical request lifecycle and cancels previous requests when another request supercedes a previous one.

 ## Starter Kit Usage & Setup
 Using this starter kit is easy and just takes a few steps.